 St. Charles School recognizes the need for extracurricular activities in the all around development of our students.
 To this end, acceptable behavior and satisfactory academic progress are of primary importance.
-The activity head (scout master, Athletic Commission Secretary, etc.) provides the school office a list of students involved in their activity, along with the parent's home telephone number.

 A student may not participate in any extracurricular activities on the day/evening of suspension.
 Students serving a suspension on Friday will not be eligible for reinstatement until Monday.
 A student is considered reinstated on the first day of school following the suspension.
 An expelled student may not participate in any extracurricular activities.